Autocomplete Suggestions

 }

-The English (US) translation is loaded from the Stream backend as part of the channel config object, and is not part of the translation resources, so we explicitly set it as the fallback value.
+English (US) is loaded from the Stream backend as part of channel config, so use it as a fallback value.

 Overriding the Suggestion List Component